John Gokongwei: Early life

 Gokongwei was born in the island city of Xiamen, China to John Gokongwei Sr. and Juanita Márquez Lim, both pure ethnic Chinese.
 His father was a scion of a wealthy Cebu-based family with ancestral ties to China's Minnanese Fujian province, around the urban center Xiamen.
 Gokongwei Sr. ran multiple movie theaters which the young John frequented with friends.
 His great-grandfather (1859–1921; 吳文鮡 (吴文𬶐, Wú Wénzhào, Gô͘ Bûn-thiâu)), a young peddler from China, was Hispanized as Pedro Singson Gotiaoco (吳鮡哥 (吴𬶐哥, Gô͘ Thiâu-ko)) and became one of the Philippines' most prominent Chinese Filipinos.
 At one year old, Gokongwei was brought to Cebu to join the rest of his family and grew up entirely in Forbes Park, Cebu City.

 Gokongwei attended the basic education department of University of San Carlos (USC) for primary school (graduating valedictorian) and high school under a scholarship.

 The family fortune, including their home and Gokongwei's private Chinese lessons and violin rehearsals, was lost after the passing of his father to typhoid in 1939.
 Gokongwei was 13 years old when World War II (1939–1945) just broke out.
 During these difficult years, he had to make ends meet by initially supporting his family by peddling items along the streets of Cebu from his bicycle.
 From the years 1943 to 1945, or between the ages of 17 and 19, he became a merchant trader using a wooden boat, taking his goods to Dalahican, Lucena by sea and then to Manila by truck.

 Gokongwei did not attend college, but was always passionate about reading.
 He later took a special dispensation to attend De La Salle University (DLSU) to obtain an MBA needed for business.
 In 1977, Gokongwei earned his Master of Business Administration from DLSU at the age of 51, without fear of learning late, even after his financial success.
 A decade later, he attended a 14-week advanced management program at Harvard to meet important businessmen and people.
-Gokongwei later received an honorary doctorate from USC.
+Gokongwei later received an honor causa Doctor of Science in Business & Enterprise Development in 2004 from University of San Carlos.